Home » Car Safety & Security » 8 Best and Worst Places to Hide Your Spare Car Keys

 Where is the best place to keep car keys?

-Avoiding keeping your car keys in one single place means that actually keeping them on you may be among the best places to keep them.
+Keeping your car keys on you may be among the best places to keep them, since that way they are both constantly on the move and protected.
 Spares can be kept inside hide-a-key objects around your property, while fobs should be kept inside RFID/Faraday bags.
+The safest place to keep keys in the home is as far from the front door as possible, so keep them upstairs if possible.

 Where do you put your car keys at night?

-Putting the keys near you at night, rather than the front door, is best.
-Keyless fobs should be placed into an RFID/Faraday box.
+Putting the keys near you at night is best.
+Avoid leaving them downstairs, near the front door or in the garage.
+Keyless fobs should be placed in an RFID/Faraday box.

 Does putting car keys in a tin block the signal?

-Putting car keys into a regular tin will likely not block the signal, though it may interrupt it to a minimal degree.
-By wrapping the tin up in plenty of aluminum foil you can improve the effect.
+Putting car keys into a tin will not block the signal, though it may interrupt it to a minimal degree.
+By wrapping the tin up in plenty of aluminum foil, you can improve the effect.
 Otherwise, buy a dedicated RFID/Faraday box to store it in for total peace of mind.

 Why would you wrap your car keys in foil at night?